thehemi/Dibbr/README.md

  * Discord regular bot

 ## Features
+ * Dibbr can memorize your company or project wiki and answer any questions
  * Dibbr now supports GPT-3.5
  * Dibbr can write stories, with "tell me a story about", or "tell me a three act story about" (for longer stories)
  * Dibbr can have his bot name changed to anything you want